Jewelry Care

 Take Your Jewelry Off Before Bed.
 Remove your jewelry before sleep to prevent wear.

 Avoid Unnecessary Abrasion.
-You should avoid wearing your jewelry when swimming, showering, bathing, washing your hands, exercising, or doing household chores.
+To prolong the longevity of your pieces, limit their exposure to environmental factors (i.e. while swimming, showering, bathing, washing your hands, exercising, or doing household chores).

 Cleaning Gold Vermeil

 Our gold vermeil is sterling silver plated with 2.5-3 microns of 18K gold.
-This thick layer of gold allows us to provide you with beautiful, luxurious pieces that last you 5-100x longer than standard gold-plated jewelry.
+This thick layer of gold allows us to provide you with beautiful, luxurious pieces that last you 5-100x longer than standard gold-plated jewelry (and that are water and tarnish resistant).
 However, since gold vermeil is still a type of gold-plated jewelry, you should avoid using cleaning solutions with harsh ingredients to clean your vermeil pieces.
-To polish/clean your vermeil jewelry, we recommend the following...
+To polish/clean your vermeil jewelry, we recommend the following:

 An Un-treated Cloth.
-The best and most simple way to clean your vermeil jewelry is by gently rubbing and polishing your piece with a soft, lint-free cloth or microfiber cloth (like your Ptera polishing cloth included with your purchase).
+The best and most simple way to clean your vermeil jewelry is by gently rubbing and polishing your piece with a soft, lint-free cloth or microfiber cloth.
 Avoid using a polishing cloth or silver cloth unless they specifically say "un-treated".
 These types of polishing cloths usually have polishing agents or chemicals that can cause premature wear-down.

 Do Not Use Abrasives, Acids, Or Other Harsh Cleaning Agents.
 Baking soda and other abrasives can break down the gold plating.
 Likewise, acids (vinegar, lemon juice, etc.) and other harsh cleaning agents can cause premature wear-down.